DJ Qualls: Personal life

 In January 2020, Qualls came out as gay on his Twitter account, stating he was "tired of worrying about what it would do to my career," after announcing it at a Jim Jefferies show in San Diego.
+Prior to this, he had referenced his sexuality on The Late Late Show with Craig Ferguson in the early 2010s.

+Qualls revealed in May 2024 that he is currently in a relationship with fellow Supernatural actor Ty Olsson, and that the two are engaged to be married.